alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/05_false_anchor_conditions.md

 The system must verify:

 1. The project name matches the official confirmation record.
-2. The creator, founder, or organization name matches the official confirmation record.
+2. The contact name matches the official confirmation record.
 3. The controlled project URL matches the official confirmation record.
 4. The Anchor ID matches the official confirmation record.
 5. The source-line matches the official confirmation record.
 6. The confirmation status is active and confirmed.
 7. The official confirmation record exists.
+8. The activated source-line is visible on the controlled project URL.

 If all required elements match, the system may recognize the project as confirmed.